canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 * Fraud Detection.

 ## Identity-Registration
+Identity Registration ensures that a presenting person is correctly associated with the right Verified Person and Verified Login.
 Identity Registration is a composite component of three sub-components: Confirmation, Notice-Consent, and Binding.

 ### Confirmation